 Ensure that the 3D printer is printing something research important or a quick demo for the guests to watch.
 I like to set out the 3D printer souvenirs in front of the printers as examples.

 Run the UR3 with a looping code so it’s always active.
 We have some saved options to choose from or it can be chosen based on your own waypoints.
-Double check that nothing is in the way of the ARM.
+Double check that nothing is in the way of the robot arm.

 Activities (Take Pictures During the Event)